 Michael, I know you’re reading my journal because I’m reading yours.
 I don’t want to do this anymore.
 Truce.

 I bring my bag everywhere, without exception.
-Too many times I’ve left it behind and then regretted the decision.
+Too many times I’ve left it behind and regretted the decision.
 An ancillary advantage to this policy is that I never need wonder if I should bring my bag on any particular occasion; the answer is always yes.

 In contrast with my girlfriend, who only carries what she thinks she will need on a given excursion, I always carry the same items, all of which pass a certain informal test for combined usefulness and compactness.